patters-match/SC2KmacOS/README.md

 This should be easy, [Wine](https://www.winehq.org/) can run Windows software after all.
 However there are several complications:
 - Apple removed 32-bit binary support from macOS 10.15 Catalina onwards.
 This means modern macOS can no longer run 32-bit executables natively.
 - To work around this, Wine must be compiled in 64-bit mode with WOW64 support.
 WOW64 (“Windows-on-Windows 64-bit”) is a compatibility layer inside Windows (and now Wine) which allows 32-bit Windows applications to run inside a 64-bit environment.
 - While SimCity 2000 is 32-bit code, its installer is a 16-bit executable which WOW64 cannot run.
+We will need to replace this.
 - The game has compatibility issues with current Wine 64-bit builds (smackw32.dll fails to initialise).
 - The game has other issues which need fixing:
   - palette cycling animation issues